-The action plan was developed by Office for the Ageing, SA Health in active collaboration with other state departments, non-government organisations, South Australian universities, relevant peak bodies and the Australian Government.
-The projects outlined in the action plan will be delivered by Office for the Ageing in collaboration with these key partners.
+The action plan was developed by Office for Ageing Well (formerly Office for the Ageing) in collaboration with other state departments, non-government organisations, South Australian universities, relevant peak bodies and the Australian Government.
+The projects outlined in the action plan are being delivered by Office for Ageing Well and these key partners.

 The strategy and action plan are supported by Prosperity Through Longevity: South Australia’s Ageing Plan 2014-2019, Our Action Plan and responds to the plan’s priority one, ‘Health, wellbeing and security.’

 Office for the Ageing